tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 - Re-attempt failed payments
 - Minimal configuration needs, while having many configuration options
 - Written in Python.
 Easy to modify to suit custom needs

+## TRD Art Work
+https://github.com/habanoz/trd-art contains logo images.
+If you are using TRD and want to let everybody know about it, feel free to place them in your website.

 ### Requirements and Setup: